allentv/MilestoneProject2/README.md

 ![Responsive image for game](assets/doc/responsive.png)

-The game is more geared towards Star Wars fans and incorportes Star Wars themed images and audio with the intention of improving the overall playing experience.
+The game is more geared towards Star Wars fans and incorportes Star Wars themed images, audio and facts with the intention of improving the overall playing experience.

 ## UX